gaurav-arun/etl_client/README.md

 The output file will be created in the `./output` directory with file name `wind_<start_epoch>_<end_epoch>.parquet`

-- Run all the ETL jobs (Both solar and wind APIs in this case) for the last 7 days and store the result in `csv` format in `./output` directory
+- Run all the ETL jobs (Both solar and wind APIs in this case) for the last 7 days and store the result in `CSV` format in the `./output` directory

 ```shell
 $ python3.11 cli.py --source all  --output-format csv --lookback-days 7